BeachyHeadCode/WebStats/README.md

 <a href="https://mrplows-server.tk">WebStats</a> ~ <a href="http://forums.bukkit.org/threads/60843/">Bukkit Forum</a>
 <hr />
 MySQL - PHP web data page for public viewing of Minecraft plugin data
 <hr />
 This was based on <a href="http://forums.bukkit.org/threads/17793/">[WEB] Webstatistic for Minecraft v1.10b [1337]</a> - the code used in this is far more superior.
 It is being made into a Wordpress or phpwiki or any good website project that has an installer, login, admin page, and many goodies.

-modular system

 Beside this plugin, WS supports other plugins which collects data in MySQL databases.
 The following plugins are already supported: